Skip to main content

 • Air Purity

-Oil-free compressors use self-lubricating materials, such as Teflon-coated cylinders or water, effectively minimize friction while eliminating the risk of oil contamination in the compressed air, making them ideal for applications like food processing and pharmaceuticals.
+Oil-free compressors use self-lubricating materials, such as Teflon-coated cylinders or water, which minimize friction while eliminating the risk of oil contamination in the compressed air, making them ideal for applications such as food processing and pharmaceuticals.

 • Low Maintenance